EmilioVillante/python-pdf-scraping/README.md

 from the directoty of the file simply run `python3 textScraper.py`.
 You will be prompted for:
-1. The name of the directory where the documents are stored, eg `currentWorkingDirectory/<document directory>`.
+1. The name of the directory where the documents are stored, eg `pdfs`.
 If nothing is provided, it will look for files in the current working directory.
-2. The name of the directory scraped `<document>.txt` files should be saved.
-Defaults to `/renders`.
+2. The name of the directory scraped files extractions will be saved.
+Defaults to `renders`.
 3. The resolution of the temporary images